Drain Pipe Sizing

 Equally important is the spacing of the Pipe Heaters on the exposed drain pipes and elbows.
 Pipe and Elbow Heaters must not be spaced too far apart (no more than 2" (5 cm) spacing between pads) or freezing will occur between them.
-To get good protection, it is crucial to select the correct combination of Pipe and Pipe Elbow Heaters and space them appropriately.
+To get good protection, it is crucial to pay attention to your RV drain pipe heater selection.
+Select the correct combination of Pipe and Pipe Elbow Heaters and space them appropriately.
 Follow the steps below to determine the number of Heaters you will need for your unique drainage system.

 Step No. 1:

-You must be able to visibility see and touch all the drain pipes and elbows that empty waste from your holding tanks in order to gather the information necessary to select the appropriate heaters.
+You must be able to visibly see and touch all the drain pipes and elbows that empty waste from your holding tanks in order to gather the drain pipe sizing and other information necessary to select the appropriate heaters.
 In some cases, you might have to remove a belly cover or create an access hole and panel to gain access.

 Step No. 2: